 If the dog caused serious injuries such as puncture wounds, lacerations, a torn muscle or injuries to a vulnerable place such as your face, call the police to file an incident report.
 You should also call the police if you suspect a broken law, such as the pet owner unlawfully walking his or her pet without a leash or failing to take proper precautions to control a known dangerous dog.
 A dangerous dog is one that has bitten a person or pet before.
 Residents in Alabama must properly confine dangerous dogs at home and leash-curb them in public, according to the Code of Alabama, section 3-6A-3(9).

 You or the police should also report the bite to your local animal control agency.
-Animal control centers keep tabs on dog bite incidents in the area to hold owners accountable and help prevent future attacks.
+Animal control centers keep tabs on animal attacks in the area to hold owners accountable and help prevent future attacks.
 Animal control may need to take the pet temporarily into custody while they test it for diseases such as rabies.
 Law enforcement may officially deem the animal dangerous after it bites you, forcing the pet owner to take stronger precautions against dog attacks in the future.

 Go to the Hospital